 The Masked Manhunter.
 The Caped Crusader.
 Bats.
-You know who we’re talking about, film fans, and this Saturday, September 17, marks the momentous occasion officially known as Batman Day.
-In honor of this celebration, we decided to refresh our (mostly) fond look back at the Bat in all of his cinematic guises.
+You know who we’re talking about, film fans, and chances are you were anticipating The LEGO Batman Movie ever since Warner Bros. announced Will Arnett’s version of the character would be getting his own spinoff.
+In honor of this momentous occasion, we decided to take a (mostly) fond look back at the Bat in all of his cinematic guises, from the worst to the best, and now that The LEGO Batman Movie has premiered, you can find out where it ranks with the others.
 With the Bat-signal blazing, it’s time for Total Recall!

 For a Batman interpretation frequently derided for its campiness, Batman: The Movie has a surprisingly high number of quotable lines and memorable scenes.
 Remember how the dynamic duo deduce that all their archenemies — Penguin, Catwoman, the Riddler, and the Joker — are working together to take over the world?
 Or the insane logic Robin consistently applies to Riddler’s questions, only to be right every time?
 But the best bit has to be the one involving bat ladders, shark repellent Bat-spray, and a high seas encounter with an exploding Megalodon.
 “Holy Cornball Camp, Batman!” exclaims Scott Weinberg of eFilmCritic.com, “This movie’s a hoot!”